milsyobtaf/dustin.younse.com/src/about.md

 I've gone back and forth a few times, but now I'm back in Boston, for good.
 I'll always miss my home state of Texas, and eating all of the tacos I can get my hands on.
 New England is home now, and I'm eating all of the seafood and meatball subs I can get my hands on.
 One of these days, I'm going to buy some land in Vermont or New Mexico with my closest friends and enjoy a pastoral lifestyle with high speed internet.

-New England has the best sandwiches, but the Southwest has the best tortilla based foods.
+New England has the best bread based foods, but the Southwest has the best tortilla based foods.